 - Optional – If you find milk chocolate chips too sweet and semi-sweet chocolate chips too bitter, you can mix the two types of chips together (i.e. 1/2 cup of milk chocolate chips and 1/2 cup of semi-sweet chocolate chips).
 This allows you to create the perfect chocolate chip blend based on your family’s taste preferences.
 Just shift the chocolate chip percentages (i.e. 2/3 milk chocolate & 1/3 semi-sweet) around based on your family’s “sweetness index”.
 My thanks to Dash for suggesting this idea!

-- Optional – If you want to make a slightly different chocolate chip banana bread, you should try using mini chocolate chips (versus standard sized chocolate chips).
+- Optional – If you want to make a slightly different chocolate chip banana bread, you should try using mini chocolate chips (versus standard-sized chocolate chips).
 The smaller chips seem to spread out more throughout the banana bread.
 “Normal” sized chocolate chips are heavier and tend to sink more in the batter.

 - Optional – Another fun banana bread variation is to create a chocolate chip banana nut bread.
 For example, you can use a 50/50 blend of chocolate chips and chopped walnuts when making this recipe (1/2 cup of chocolate chips and 1/2 cup of chopped walnuts).
+Check out Bread Dad’s Chocolate Chip Walnut Banana Bread recipe for more information.

 - Consider “greasing” your bread pan with butter (even if it is non-stick) because the chocolate chips may stick to the bread pan after melting during the baking process.
 Melted chocolate chips can sometimes make it difficult to get the banana bread out of the bread pan without breaking (unless the bread pan has been greased with butter).
 When greasing the pan, please give extra attention to the bottom of the bread pan (which is hard to reach with a silicon spatula).
 For extra protection, some people like to use baking parchment paper.
 They line the bread pan with baking parchment paper before pouring the batter into the pan.
 This makes it much easy to lift the banana bread out of the bread pan without breaking.